Vincenttoon/team-building-exercise/README.md

 * Download or copy this the code from this repo
 * Install node (npm i)
-* Insert your information through the questionnaire and enjoy your html team page!
+* Insert your information through the questionnaire
-* Insert photos with brief descrip.
+* Enjoy your HTML team page!

 ## Things I Learned